This Is The Best Way To Store Your Olive Oil

 Extra virgin olive oil can be stored in the fridge if your kitchen room temperature is warmer than 75 degrees Fahrenheit.
 A high-quality extra virgin olive oil will store better at room temperature.
 If not, the best way to store olive oil is in a darkened, airtight container at a temperature of 55 to 75 degrees Fahrenheit.

-Can Extra Virgin Olive Oil Be Stored In The Fridge?
+Storing Extra Virgin Olive Oil In The Fridge

 If you want to store your olive oil in the fridge, you may want to buy regular olive oil instead.
 You can safely store regular in the fridge since it’s a more robust product and generally has less subtle flavor tones than extra virgin olive oil.

-Storing your olive oil in such a manner will ensure the olive oil stays usable without degrading too quickly.
+Storing it in such a manner will ensure the olive oil stays usable without degrading too quickly.
 This brings us to another aspect of storing your olive oil, how long you can store it.

 Refrigerating Olive Oil